Evangelion: 1.0 You Are (Not) Alone: Post-production

 Hiroshi Okuda was brought in to edit the film, taking over from assistant director Ikki Torodoki.
 He had previously worked with Anno on Nadia, the live-action segment of The End of Evangelion, Love & Pop (1998) and Cutie Honey (2004).
-Okuda used Avid Technology and worked to edit the film well into the dubbing process, after the recording program had passed its deadline.
+Okuda used Avid Technology and worked to edit the film well into the voice acting stage, after the recording program had passed its deadline.
 When he put together the film, it was two and a half hours long; however, Toshimichi Ōtsuki requested that the film be finished around ninety minutes, so Okuda cut the first half down.
 It was difficult for Okuda to decide where to put Rei's activation test scene, but due to the film being shot on digital, tests could be completed and he could experiment with scene placement.
 This gave him more versatility than in his previous works.